vianmiranda/SAS-Co24-GPA-Distributions/README.md

 ## Discovery

-Searching for information about the Rutgers SAS Convocation for the Class of 2024, I came accross the official website where details about the graduation ceremony were listed.
+Searching for information about the Rutgers SAS Convocation for the Class of 2024, I came across the official website where details about the graduation ceremony were listed.

 | ![image](assets/google-search.png) |
 |:--:|